MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 > - In multi-forest multi-domain environments, consider creating a DSA entry for each domain in the environment to avoid failed authentications from being recorded due to the round robin method.

 >[!IMPORTANT]
->If a sensor isn't able to successfully authenticate via LDAP to the Active Directory domain at startup using any of the configured DSA accounts, the sensor won't enter a running state and a health alert will be created.
+>If a sensor isn't able to successfully authenticate via LDAP to the Active Directory domain at startup, the sensor won't enter a running state and a health alert will be created.
 For more information, see [Defender for Identity health alerts](health-alerts.md).

 ## How to create a gMSA account for use with Defender for Identity